ni/nimi-python/docs/nifgen/functions.rst

         Specifies the handle of the arbitrary waveform you want the signal generator to produce.
 NI-FGEN sets the
-        :py:data:`nifgen.Session.arb_waveform_handle` attribute to this value.
-You can create an arbitrary waveform using one of the following niFgen Create Waveform functions:
+        :py:data:`nifgen.Session.arb_waveform_handle` property to this value.
+You can create an arbitrary waveform using one of the following niFgen Create Waveform methods:

         -  :py:meth:`nifgen.Session._create_waveform_f64`
         -  :py:meth:`nifgen.Session._create_waveform_i16`